-Kinstellar is a law firm with offices established and existing under Czech law, Hungarian law, Romanian law and Slovak law.
+Kinstellar is a law firm with offices established and existing under Bulgarian law, Czech law, Kazakhstan law, Hungarian law, Romanian law, Serbian law, Slovak law, Turkish law and Ukrainian law.
 We are committed to safeguarding the privacy of visitors to our websites.
 Please read the following policy to understand how your information will be treated.
 This policy may vary from time to time so please check it regularly.
 Any significant changes to this policy will be clearly indicated.

 We will only use the information you provide to us on the relevant sections of the website in order to process the relevant (application) form.
 Please see the privacy wording on the relevant form for a more detailed explanation of how your information will be used.

 Please note that in order to process your (application) form we may on occasion be required to share your information with our associated firms in the region and any third parties who provide services on our behalf.
 However, we have taken steps to ensure that all such entities protect your data adequately.
 In relation to any other third parties we will only disclose your information where you have given your consent or where we are required to do so by law, or where it is necessary for the purpose of, or in connection with, legal proceedings or in order to exercise or defend legal rights.